 The old Wembley Stadium was without a doubt the most emblematic stadium in Europe.
 One of the best footballers in history, Pelé himself, called it the "Cathedral of Football" thanks to its unique atmosphere and construction.

-in 2002 it finally closed its doors, and on the very same site they built New Wembley, the biggest stadium in the Unted Kingdom.
+in 2002 it finally closed its doors, and on the very same site, they built New Wembley, the biggest stadium in the United Kingdom.

-It belongs to the English FA, and is where the England national team play their home games.
+It belongs to the English FA and is where the England national team plays their home games.
 It hosts the FA Cup every year, as well as concerts and even games of that other sport, American Football!

 Tour of the Stadium

-The tour of Wembley Stadium is one of the most interesting visits in the capital, whether or not you are fans of the game.
+The tour of Wembley Stadium is one of the most interesting visits in the capital, whether or not you're a fan of the game.
 Each corner is filled with the long, storied history of the stadium, something which marks it out from other stadium tours.

-The tour also includes entrance to the Wembley museum, an authentic collection of relics with trophies, shirts, photographs and more.
+The tour also includes admission to the Wembley museum, an authentic collection of relics with trophies, shirts, photographs, and more.

 Opening times vary depending on the time of year.